danielhep/otp-fares-v2-viewer/PRD.md

 # OTP Fare Viewer PRD

 ## Overview
 A debug tool for visualizing OpenTripPlanner (OTP) fare information from GraphQL query responses.
-The application allows users to paste JSON output from OTP queries and provides a detailed breakdown of fare products across journey legs.
+The application allows users to paste JSON output from OTP queries and provides a detailed breakdown of fare products within each itinerary, focusing on fare usage across that itinerary's legs in isolation.

 ## User Story
 As a developer debugging OTP fare calculations, I want to paste GraphQL response JSON and visualize fare product breakdowns per leg, including identification of reused fare products and variations in their details.